 How to Store Cheddar Bay Biscuits

-I must admit I have never made these and had leftovers, but perhaps you have a small family, this is how you can store, freeze, and reheat this copycat Red Lobster Cheddar Bay Biscuits recipe.
+I must admit I have never made these and had leftovers, but perhaps you have a small family.
+This is how you can store and freeze leftover biscuits.

 - Refrigerate in an airtight container in the refrigerator for 3 to 4 days.

-- Freeze – When freezing leftover cheese biscuits, allow them to completely cool, then place them in an airtight container.
+- Freeze – When freezing leftover cheese biscuits, allow them to completely cool to room temperature, then place them in an airtight container or plastic freezer bag.
 Ideally, use them within 3 months.

 How to Reheat Red Lobster’s Cheddar Bay Biscuits

-- Microwave – Squeeze the water out of a wetted paper towel and wrap around the biscuits.
-Place in a microwave-safe container and place a lid on top but don’t seal it.
+- Microwave – Wet a paper towel, squeeze the water out, and wrap it around the biscuits.
+Please place it in a microwave-safe container and place a lid on top but don’t seal it.
 Set the power level to 50% and heat for 50 seconds.

 - Air fryer – These heat well, just set your air fryer to 350° F, and heat for about 5 minutes.